willruss/codein17notes/README.md

     }
 }
 ```
-* Got error "showScreen': java.lang.NullPointerException" in Terasology after running "showScreen environmentInfoScreeN" in the console
+* Got error "showScreen': java.lang.NullPointerException" in Terasology after running "showScreen environmentInfoScreen" in the console